Tuskegee University

 KNOW BEFORE YOU GO

-• CLEAR BAG REQUIREMENT -- In the interest of public safety, all venues will adhere to a clear bag requirement for all Commencement Ceremonies during this time.
+• CLEAR BAG REQUIREMENT In the interest of public safety, all venues will adhere to a clear bag requirement for all Commencement Ceremonies.

-• PROHIBITED ITEMS -- This is a list of items NOT ALLOWED!!!
-Please DO NOT bring these items!!!
+• PROHIBITED ITEMS This is a list of items NOT ALLOWED!!!
+Please DO NOT bring these items to campus!!!

 • NO AIRHORNS